Garden Lane Medical Centre19 Garden LaneChester, CH1 4ENTel: 01244 346677

-The following Clinics are held at the Surgery.
-Please ask the receptionists or your doctor for details.
+The following clinics are held at the Surgery.
+Please ask the receptionist or your doctor for details:

-The District Nurses offer nursing care for patients who are unable to come to the surgery.
-To contact the District Nurses please telephone 319189.
+The District Nurses offer nursing care for patients who are housebound.
+To contact the District Nurses please call 01244 319189.

 The Health Visitors will give advice on health care for babies and small children, expectant mothers, for the elderly and people with disabilities.
 They will also advise on immunisation for babies and small children.
 To contact the Health Visitors please call 01244 976225 for Blacon or 01244 398010 for Upton.

 Senior Clinics are held for elderly patients who have recently been under the care of the hospital.